-Welcome to Book Riot’s July 2018 Horoscopes and Book Recommendations!
+Welcome to Book Riot’s July 2019 Horoscopes and Book Recommendations!
+There are a ton of wonderful books coming out this month.
+Where to begin?
+Let the stars be your guide!
 Find your astrological sign below for your July horoscope, perfectly paired with a newly released book.

 Aries (March 21–April 19)